Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/iOS/README.md

 The kidoz Applovin Max Adapter was built and tested with AppLovinSDK v11.4.4

+### Integration Steps:

-To addthe adapter to your project with CocoaPods:
+To add the adapter to your project with CocoaPods:
 ```
 pod 'KidozSDK', '9.0.0'
 pod 'KidozApplovinAdapter', '1.0.1'